ventx/terraform-stackit-azure-site-to-site-vpn/README.md

 <a name="ventx_logo" href="https://ventx.de">![ventx logo](logo.svg)</a>

-# STACKIT Azure Site-to-Site VPN
+# STACKIT Azure Site-to-Site VPN + SKE Cluster

-This project creates a site-to-site VPN between STACKIT and Azure.
+This project creates a site-to-site VPN between STACKIT and Azure as well as an SKE cluster.
 The STACKIT side uses a small VM running LibreSwan, while the Azure side utilizes an Azure VNet Gateway with the `VpnGw1` SKU (the `Basic` SKU just supports the deprecated Diffie-Hellman group 2).

 ## Prerequisites